ext4zu/gnomp/README.md

-# GNOME Backup & Restore
+# gnomp - GNOME Backup & Restore Script

 A simple script to backup and restore GNOME settings, extensions, and their configurations.
 Supports both Wayland and X11 sessions.